-In 1997, Chef Cardoz partnered with Union Square Hospitality Group’s Danny Meyer to open Tabla which received a three-star review from The New York Times.
-After Tabla closed in 2011, Chef Cardoz opened New York’s North End Grill.
-He returned to his roots and opened The Bombay Canteen in Mumbai, India in 2015.
-His newest restaurant Paowalla, which celebrates his Goan-Indian Heritage, opened in 2016 in Soho, New York.
+Celebrated Indian-American chef Floyd Cardoz changed the way we think of Indian food at fabled New York restaurant Tabla.
+In 1997, he partnered with Union Square Hospitality Group’s Danny Meyer to open the pioneering restaurant, which received a three-star review from The New York Times.
+After Tabla closed in 2011, Cardoz opened New York’s North End Grill.
+In 2015, he returned to his roots and opened The Bombay Canteen in Mumbai, India, and the following year he opened Paowalla, a celebration of his Goan-Indian heritage, in Soho, New York.